ambareng/sovr_test/README.md

     - Response (I usually want the below response format if I were to design the BE response as well)
     - {

-        data: {<this is optional but is really not needed but if you really want to put the Article data here>} // alternatively this is where you would put an error message if there was an error
+        data: {this is optional but is really not needed but if you really want to put the Article data here} can be null
         success: boolean // this is just to show if the request was a success or not

-      }
+        code: 200 // this is just the code of the response/it can be a normal HTTP code if the FE is looking for a specific error code it can be something like HEJ4k as well
+        message: String // just a string can be success message or error message }

      if success: